amazingabhinayyy/TheLegendOfBoggus/README.md

 Other controls
 Use 'q' to quit
 Use'r' to reset the program back to its initial state.
+Use 'Esc' to pause game.
+USe 'Enter' to start game when on start screen

 Documentation
 Documentation for the team's meeting notes, code reviews, and task board can be found on the notion page here : https://woozy-buckaroo-6ec.notion.site/CSE-3902-Documentation-edd64f49e6c24c07b0f65ea4e5d2ca19